saidelike/saidelike.github.io/_pages/trainings.md

 * Setup an efficient Windows kernel debugging environment
 * Modern reverse engineering and binary patch diffing
 * How to approach exploiting a vulnerability on a previously unknown target
-* Step-by-step real-world Windows kernel exploit on Windows 10 1809 (RS5) x64
+* Step-by-step real-world Windows kernel exploitation

 <br>